 Key dates include:

-Delegates from across Michigan gather in one location.
+March = those delegates choose the endorsed candidates.
+Delegates from across Michigan gather in one location to:

 This is a statewide delegate vote.